 Do you still offer packages?

-We are still offering the same excellent value as before - the more products and variants you send in for assessment, the more you save!
+We are still offering the same excellent value as always, the more products and variants you send in for assessment, the more you save!

 Fragrances are often very complicated chemical mixtures and the exact formulation is usually strictly confidential.
 To enable fragrance manufacturers to keep their formulations secret, but still provide information about the safety of the ingredients, IFRA certificates are used.

 How do I work out the shelf life of my products?

 When you package and label your products, you will need to provide information on the shelf-life.
 There are several ways to do this, depending on the type of products you are making.

 Natural products for healing, pain relief and other conditions